ROBelgium/MSNoise/doc/releasenotes/msnoise-1.3.rst

 example above, on both sides if configured (``dtt_sides``), or only causal or acausal parts of the CCF.

+.. note:: It seems obvious that these parameters are frequency-dependent, but
+    they are currently common for all filters !

 New parameters have been added to the configuration:

 * |dtt_lag|